 The In Ministry Year is at the core of how we train people for ministry.
 Since the early 1970s, students at Dio and its partner colleges have spent a year dividing their time between parish and the classroom.
-Students in the In Ministry Year have a parish placement (or a placement in another ministry setting).
-They attend the church every Sunday, preaching, leading worship, and interacting with the congregation.
-Every other week, they work full-time in the parish, offering pastoral care, leading education sessions, and generally becoming part of the community.
-On alternate weeks, students are in the ecumenical classroom in Montreal, taking courses on topics such as pastoral care, mission, Christian education, and related subjects.
+Students in the In Ministry Year have a full-time placement in a parish or other ministerial setting and work closely with a designated supervisor and learning support committee.
+They attend that church every Sunday, leading worship, preaching, and generally becoming part of the life of the community.
 Throughout the year, the student works with closely with their ministry supervisors and a committee of lay people from the congregation to reflect theologically on their work and their own calling to ministry.

 This action-reflection model allows students to think and act theologically, while also learning the basics of ministry so that they are prepared to hit the ground running after ordination.
 Students who complete the In Ministry Year report a high degree of satisfaction with their studies and the extended amount of time they are able to spend in a parish placement.